jbroadway/docs/docs/1.0/creator-tools/creating-interactions-with-props-and-event-triggers.md

 * **OnExit** - Do something when an object exits the collider's volume.

-You can also limit whether the events on a ColliderElement should trigger for **Everything**, only a user's **Hands**, or only a user's **Index Finger** to create larger or more fine-grained interactions.
+You can also limit whether the events on a ColliderElement should trigger for **Everything**, only a user's **Hands**, only a user's **Index Finger**, a list of specific objects, or only objects with a custom tag (see CustomTag below), to create larger or more fine-grained interactions.

 ![ColliderElement component](https://www.flipsidexr.com/files/docs/screenshots/collider-element.png)